 Outdoor Garden Lamp

-The lamp which sits in the corner of the garden by the car lay-by is the only outdoor light in the garden.
-It's never cleaned because of its resident spiders.
-I like to keep my garden spiders happy.
-Neighbouring shrubs are a conifer, a large bush rose, and a camellia.
+The lamp which sits in the corner of the garden by the car lay-by is the only outdoor light in my garden.
+It's never cleaned because of the resident spiders - I like to keep my garden spiders happy.

 spider lamp in 2004